CHARLES FORREST JONES

 Who are the writers who inspire you?

 My reading is eclectic and undisciplined.
 Major jags have included Isaac Bashevis Singer, Louise Erdrich, Ann Beattie, Dashiell Hammett, Truman Capote, and Flannery O’Connor.
-I consider Robert Caro a god.
+I consider Robert Caro a god and E.L.Doctorow a masterful craftsman.
 Two recent books that just killed me are Lincoln at the Bardo and How to Breathe Under Water.

 Is there anything else about you as a writer it would be helpful for me to know?